angular/angular/adev/src/app/editor/README.md

 3. The file is removed from the TypeScript virtual file system.
 4. The file is removed from the code editor tabs.

-Note: Some files can't be deleted to prevent users to break the app, being `src/main.ts`and `src/index.html`
+NOTE: Some files can't be deleted to prevent users to break the app, being `src/main.ts`and `src/index.html`

 ### Switching a project